civican/legisinfo/42-1/bills/C-29/bill_text.md

   **(3)** The portion of subsection 125(5) of the Act before paragraph (a) is replaced by the following:

-    **(5)** Notwithstanding subsections (2), **(3) and** (4),
+    **(5)** Notwithstanding subsections (2), (3) and (4),

   **(4)** The portion of subsection 125(5.1) of the Act before the formula is replaced by the following:

-    **(5.1)** Notwithstanding subsections (2), **(3), (4) and** (5), a Canadian-controlled private corporation's business limit for a particular taxation year ending in a calendar year is the amount, if any, by which its business limit otherwise determined for the particular year exceeds the amount determined by the formula
+    **(5.1)** Notwithstanding subsections (2), (3), (4) and (5), a Canadian-controlled private corporation's business limit for a particular taxation year ending in a calendar year is the amount, if any, by which its business limit otherwise determined for the particular year exceeds the amount determined by the formula

   **(5)** The description of A in the definition **specified partnership income** in subsection 125(7) is replaced by the following:

-    is the total of all amounts each of which is an amount in respect of a partnership of which the corporation was a member, **or a designated member**, in the year equal to the least of
+    is the total of all amounts each of which is an amount in respect of a partnership of which the corporation was a member, or a designated member, in the year equal to the least of

-    the total of all amounts each of which is an amount in respect of an active business carried on in Canada by the corporation as a member, **or a designated member**, of the partnership determined by the formula
+    the total of all amounts each of which is an amount in respect of an active business carried on in Canada by the corporation as a member, or a designated member, of the partnership determined by the formula

     is the total of all amounts each of which is